UnionOfRAD/manual/en/controllers/controllers.md

 ## Filtering Controller Logic

-Filtering controller logic can be a bit tricky to the new Lithium user, due to the flexible and elegant way the dispatch cycle executes.
+Filtering controller logic can be a bit tricky to the new li3 user, due to the flexible and elegant way the dispatch cycle executes.

-When a request is sent to a Lithium application, the Dispatcher first uses the Router to determine which controller to load.
+When a request is sent to a li3 application, the Dispatcher first uses the Router to determine which controller to load.
 Once a target controller has been identified, a new controller object is created and invoked.

 This last invokation step is performed inside of the dispatcher's `_callable()` method.
 Because of this, filters that wish to inject logic before or after controller actions is often done against `_callable()`.
 Doing so allows you access to parameters that are normally available to the controller, as well as the right controller instance, allowing you to call its methods.

  _Note:_ You might have seen some filters run against the dispatcher's `run()` method instead.
 In many cases, this should work just fine.
 The difference in using `_callable()` is that with the latter, you'll end up with access to the active controller instance itself, along with its parameters.

-The `g11n` filters that come with Lithium form an illustrative example.
+The `g11n` filters that come with li3 form an illustrative example.
 Consider this slightly modified (for simplicity) version of that same filter:

 ```php
 use lithium\action\Dispatcher;